tasdevani21/code-with-engineering-playbook/developer-experience/recipes/remote-debugging/kubernetes-dashboard/kubernetes-dashboard.md

 - Allows the ability to view, manage and monitor the operational aspects of the Kubernetes Cluster.

 - Provides an easy to use web-based UI to be able to do do the following:
-  - See an overview of the cluster
+  - see an overview of the cluster
   - deploy applications onto the cluster
   - troubleshoot applications running on the cluster
   - view, create, modify, and delete Kubernetes resources
   - view basic resource metrics including resource usage for Kubernetes objects
-  - viewing and accessing logs
+  - viewing and access logs
   - exec into the container
   - live view of the pods state (e.g. started, terminating, etc)